Berchtesgaden: Nazi era

 U.S. soldiers toast the capture of Berchtesgaden (1945).

 Adolf Hitler began vacationing in the Berchtesgaden area in the 1920s.
 He purchased a home in the Obersalzberg above the town on the flank of the Hoher Goll and began extensive renovations on his Berghof in the following years.
 As other top Third Reich figures, such as Hermann Göring, Joseph Goebbels, Martin Bormann, Heinrich Himmler, and Albert Speer, began to frequent the area, the Nazi Party began to purchase and requisition land in the Obersalzberg.

 To serve as an outpost of the German Reichskanzlei (Imperial Chancellery), Berchtesgaden and its environs (Stanggass) saw substantial expansion of offices, security, and support services, mainly on the Obersalzberg.
 Included in the town were a new railway station, with a reception area for Hitler and his guests, and an adjacent post office.
 The Berchtesgadener Hof Hotel, where famous visitors such as Neville Chamberlain and David Lloyd George stayed, was substantially upgraded.

-Berchtesgaden was where Adolf Hitler met Neville Chamberlain in 1938 before the Munich Agreement; see Berchtesgaden meeting.
+Berchtesgaden was where Hitler met Chamberlain in 1938 before the Munich Agreement.

 Even though a feared Alpine Fortress last stand of the Nazi regime in the Alps failed to materialize late in World War II, the Allies launched a devastating air raid on the Berchtesgaden area in the spring of 1945.
-The April 25 bombing of Obersalzberg did little damage to the town.
+The April 25 bombing of Obersalzberg did not damage the town.
 On 4 May 1945, forward elements of the 7th Infantry Regiment of the 3rd Infantry Division arrived and received the town's surrender.